1921 Minnesota Golden Gophers football team

 The 1921 Minnesota Golden Gophers football team represented the University of Minnesota in the 1921 Big Ten Conference football season.
 In their 22nd and final year under head coach Henry L. Williams, the Golden Gophers compiled a 3–4 record (2–4 against Big Ten Conference opponents) and were outscored by their opponents by a combined score of 141 to 60.

+Despite being in the Western Conference (Big Ten) together since 1913, this season had the first matchup between Minnesota and Ohio State.